 Insights for Design

-Real anecdotes and a little perspective from an analytics and user research pro
+Anecdotes and perspective from a seasoned analytics and user research sleuth

 A simple observation that does not require your own research

 You have it, just bring it to the forefront.

 e.g. Visitors are more likely to navigate in-page then navigate to a new one > Put every product in “one page”

 As a digital analyst, I had often been shocked by the lack of engagement on web properties.
 I cajoled my client to get on board with the “one page” product page.
 And the numbers are staggering.

 We didn’t have the luxury of a/b testing at this stage.
 1: boy would I have loved to, 2: based on the results I’m guesstimating we made a great first choice.